abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

           ![](./media/image6.png)

-2. Submit the following message in a chat session
+2. Submit the following message as a query in a chat session

       ```
       Write three multiple choice questions based on the following text.